nogibjj/IDS-706_rg361_ind-proj-3/README.md

 [![CI](https://github.com/nogibjj/IDS-706_rg361_ind-proj-3/actions/workflows/cicd.yml/badge.svg)](https://github.com/nogibjj/IDS-706_rg361_ind-proj-3/actions/workflows/cicd.yml)

-This repositroy contains files to process data in ``Databricks`` using ``PySpark``, ``Python``  and ``SQL``
+This repositroy contains files to perform ETL operations in ``Databricks`` using ``PySpark``, ``Python``, ``Delta Tables``  and ``SQL``

-The repo has been created from [Week-10 Mini-Project](https://github.com/nogibjj/IDS-706_rg361_week-10) and modified as per requirements.
+The base repo has been created from [Week-11 Mini-Project](https://github.com/nogibjj/IDS-706_rg361_week-11) and modified as per requirements.

-Created on on 08-Nov-2023
+Created on on 15-Nov-2023

 ## Overview

-This project performs a sample End-to-End Data Pipeline in Databricks.
+This project performs a sample ETL operations in Databricks.
-The sample data is loaded from Databricks and the notebooks used for processing are saved in this Github Repository in the ``Notebooks`` folder.
+The sample data is loaded from [Github]("https://github.com/Opensourcefordatascience/Data-sets/raw/master/automotive_data.csv") and the notebooks used for processing are saved in this Github Repository in the ``Notebooks`` folder.

 A Databricks ``workflow`` is setup to run the notbooks in sequence to simulate the End-to-End workflow.